1981 Brixton riot: Background

 Brixton in South London was an area with serious social and economic problems.
 The United Kingdom was affected by a recession by 1981, but the local African-Caribbean community was suffering particularly high unemployment, poor housing and a higher-than-average crime rate.

 In the preceding months there had been growing unease between the police and the inhabitants of Lambeth, the borough of London in which Brixton is located.
-On 18 January 1981, thirteen Black youths died in a fire during a house party in New Cross, in the nearby Borough of Lewisham.
+On 18 January 1981, thirteen black youths died in a fire during a house party in New Cross, in the nearby Borough of Lewisham.
 Although authorities stated that the fire started inside and was accidental, the public believed it was an arson attack and criticised the police investigation as inadequate.
 Black activists, including Darcus Howe, organised a march for the "Black People's Day of Action" on 2 March.
 Accounts of turnout vary from 5,000 to 20,000 to 25,000.
-The marchers walked 17 miles from Deptford to Hyde Park, passing the Houses of Parliament and Fleet Street.
+The marchers walked 17 miles (27 km) from Deptford to Hyde Park, passing the Houses of Parliament and Fleet Street.
 While the majority of the march finished in Hyde Park without incident, there was some confrontation with police at Blackfriars.
 According to Professor Les Back, "while the local press reported the march respectfully, the national papers unloaded the full weight of racial stereotyping."
 The Evening Standards front-page headline had displayed a photo of a policeman with a bloody face juxtaposed with Darcus Howe's quote about the march being "A good day".
 A few weeks later, the police arrested some of the march organisers and charged them with the offence of riot, but they were later acquitted.

 In 1980, 30,805 crimes were recorded in the borough of Lambeth, with 10,626 of those taking place in the Brixton division.
 Between 1976 and 1980, 35% of all crimes in the borough, and 49% of robbery and violent theft offences, occurred in Brixton.
 The police recognised the rising crime, at the beginning of April, the Metropolitan Police began Operation Swamp 81, a plain clothes operation to reduce crime (named after prime minister Margaret Thatcher's 1978 assertion that the UK "might be rather swamped by people with a different culture") and uniformed patrols were increased in the area.
 Officers from other Metropolitan police districts and the Special Patrol Group were dispatched to Brixton, and within five days, 943 people were stopped and searched, with 82 arrested, through mass use of what was colloquially known as the "Sus law".
 This referred to powers under the Vagrancy Act 1824, which allowed police to search and arrest members of the public when it was believed that they were acting suspiciously and not necessarily committing a crime.
-The African-Caribbean community accused the police of disproportionately using these powers against Black people.
+The African-Caribbean community accused the police of disproportionately using these powers against black people.